bazelbuild/bazel/site/en/extending/macros.md

 *   may not call `native.environment_group()`
 *   must create targets whose names adhere to the [naming schema](#naming)
-*   can't refer to input files that weren't declared or passed in as an argument (see [visibility](#visibility) for more details).
+*   can't refer to input files that weren't declared or passed in as an argument (see [visibility and macros](#visibility) for more details).

-### Visibility {:#visibility}
+### Visibility and macros {:#visibility}

-TODO: Expand this section
+See [Visibility](/concepts/visibility) for an in-depth discussion of visibility in Bazel.

 #### Target visibility {:#target-visibility}

-At default, targets created by symbolic macros are visible to the package in which they are created.
-They also accept a `visibility` attribute, which can expand that visibility to the caller of the macro (by passing the `visibility` attribute directly from the macro call to the target created) and to other packages (by explicitly specifying them in the target's visibility).
+By default, targets created by a symbolic macro are visible only in the package containing the .bzl file defining the macro.
+In particular, *they are not visible to the caller of the symbolic macro* unless the caller happens to be in the same package as the macro's .bzl file.

+To make a target visible to the caller of the symbolic macro, pass `visibility = visibility` to the rule or inner macro.
+You may also make the target visible in additional packages by giving it a wider (or even public) visibility.

+A package's default visibility (as declared in `package()`) is by default passed to the outermost macro's `visibility` parameter, but it is up to the macro to then pass (or not pass!) that `visibility` to the targets it instantiates.

 #### Dependency visibility {:#dependency-visibility}

-Macros must have visibility to the files and targets they refer to.
-They can do so in one of the following ways:
+Targets that are referred to in a macro's implementation must be visible to that macro's definition.
+Visibility can be given in one of the following ways:

-*   Explicitly passed in as an `attr` value to the macro
+*   Targets are visible to a macro if they are passed to the macro through label, label list, or label-keyed or -valued dict attributes, either
+    explicitly:

 ```starlark